sigasi/sigasi_insights/content/manual/graphics.md

 ## Graphics Configuration for BlockDiagrams

 You can express which diagram you want to filter in the first line of the file by writing `diagram fullyQualifiedName`.
 The fully qualified name in VHDL is always `library.entity.architecture`.
-In SystemVerilog this is `work.module`.
+In SystemVerilog, this is `work.module`.
 E.g. if you want to filter the diagram for the architecture `RTL` implementing the entity `ent` in the `work` library, you use the following line as the first line: `diagram work.VME64xCore_Top.RTL`.

 The file is read from bottom to top.
-You start with the above definition of the diagram, then within that you can hide reassignments, create groups and finally, create configurations for ports, blocks and edges.
+You start with the above definition of the diagram, then within that, you can hide reassignments, create groups and finally, create configurations for ports, blocks, and edges.

 ### Hiding reassignments